-The success of Connect@RIT, and RIT's ability to effect meaningful transformation, requires a dynamic and engaged team of faculty and administrators from all areas of the Institute.
+The success of AdvanceRIT, and RIT's ability to affect meaningful transformation, requires a dynamic and engaged team of faculty and administrators from all areas of the Institute.
 The "team" at RIT is actually a collection of several multi-disciplined teams.
 Each team has a specific role and each brings unique perspective to the tasks at hand.

 Team membership and roles are outlined below.

-Dr. Margaret Bailey is the principal investigator (PI) and director for Rochester Institute of Technology’s NSF ADVANCE IT program, entitled Creating Opportunity Networks for Engagement and Collective Transformation: Increasing the Representation and Advancement of Women Faculty at RIT (Connect@RIT).
+Dr. Margaret Bailey is the principal investigator (PI) and director for Rochester Institute of Technology’s NSF ADVANCE IT program, entitled Creating Opportunity Networks for Engagement and Collective Transformation: Increasing the Representation and Advancement of Women Faculty at RIT, known as AdvanceRIT.
 The goal of this large-scale, multi-year university-level organizational transformation effort is to increase the representation and advancement of women STEM faculty.
 Dr. Bailey leads the entire program and manages grant activities within the political strategic approach area.

-In addition to her leadership role in Connect@RIT, Dr. Bailey is a professor of mechanical engineering, specializing in thermodynamics, in the Kate Gleason College of Engineering.
+In addition to her leadership role in AdvanceRIT, Dr. Bailey is a professor of mechanical engineering, specializing in thermodynamics, in the Kate Gleason College of Engineering.
 She conducts research in advanced thermodynamics and is the co-author of a major textbook in this field.
-Dr. Bailey serves as faculty associate to the provost for female faculty, and she co-chairs the President’s Commission on Women.
+Dr. Bailey serves as senior faculty associate to the provost for ADVANCE, and she co-chairs the President’s Commission on Women.
 Dr. Bailey served as the founding executive director (2003-2011) of the nationally recognized women in engineering program called WE@RIT, which is dedicated to expanding the representation of women engineers and women leaders within the engineering profession.

 Dr. Carol Marchetti, grant co-PI, is leading the program’s Human Resources strategic approach area, which focuses on administering annual faculty salary studies, developing a leadership and career development grants program for female faculty, and evaluating faculty childcare and personal needs.
 Dr. Marchetti has been at RIT for 16 years and is an associate professor of statistics in the School of Mathematical Sciences.
 Prior to joining RIT, Dr. Marchetti was an instructor and teaching assistant in the department of statistics at the University of Rochester and a technical staff member at Bell Communications Research in Piscataway, N.J.
 Professional societies Dr. Marchetti belongs to include the American Society for Quality and the American Statistical Association.